-A rule set at random is unbiased by default, but biases can be applied by two methods, firstly the proportion of non-zero values ( $\lambda$ -parameter), secondly a more explicit bias - the proportions of different values in the rule-table, either as percentages, or as actual numbers of each value.
-An uneven distribution of values in the rule-table, by either method, is more likely to result in complex dynamics than an unbiased rule-table (figure 33.15).
+A rule set at random is unbiased by default, but biases can be applied by two methods, firstly the proportion of non-zero values (λ -parameter), secondly a more explicit bias - the proportions of different values in the rule-table, either as percentages, or as actual numbers of each value.
+An uneven distribution of values in the rule-table, by either method, is more likely to result in complex dynamics than an unbiased rule-table (figure 33.17).
+Random rcode can be transformed to isotropic rcode with >iso-i.

-Enter r (the initial default) in section 16.1, to generate a random rule, displayed as a ruletable bit/value string graphic - below the graphic, the rule in decimal (if applicable) and in hexadecimal is also shown.
+Enter \mathbf{r} (the initial default) in section 16.1, to generate a random rule, or once an iso-rule graphic is visible enter \mathbf{R} (section 16.4.1.2) for different random iso-rules.
+The random rule itself is displayed as a rule graphic, and below in decimal (if applicable) and in hexadecimal.
 Density-bias is simultaneously displayed in a lower top-right density window (section 16.3.1).
 Initially there is an equal probability of each value, unless this was reset.

-In addition to random biases, various changes and transformations can be made (repeatedly) until return is entered to accept the rule.
+In addition to random biases, various changes and transformations2 can be made (repeatedly) until return is entered to accept the rule.